beac0n/go-remote/README.md

 - `-timeframe` (unit: seconds) timestamp sent by the client must be between `now - timeframe` and `now`, default: `5`
 - `-key` base64 encoded key (e.g. `fdUPciUFq0nTodfSzHiImOBuqBGzSsMSx411DyPMoZ4=`)

-### systemd integration
-Install `go-remote.service` and `go-remote.socket` file (https://unix.stackexchange.com/questions/224992/where-do-i-put-my-systemd-unit-file).
-Make sure to edit the `go-remote.service` and add the base64 encoded key (use `-gen-key` to generate one).
-Make sure you also have `go-remote-command-executor.service` installed.

-If you want the service to run on a different port than `80`, edit `go-remote.service` and `go-remote.socket` respectively

 # go-remote-command-executor
 This is the companion service for go-remote